Transform Shadows: A Personal Journey

 A Systems Impact

-Dr. Tania Lyon brings nearly four decades of experience as an award-winning teacher, district leader, and systems strategist in K–12 public education.
-Her work has consistently centered on transformational learning—shaping policies, programs, and instructional models that create real access and impact for students.
+Dr. Tania Lyon brings nearly four decades of experience in K–12 public education as an award-winning teacher, district leader, and systems strategist.
+Across classrooms, programs, and leadership roles, her work has consistently centered on transformational learning and the design of educational systems that create meaningful access and lasting impact for students.

-A recognized thought leader in systems-level educational design, Tania has led initiatives in gifted and talented education, curriculum development, virtual learning, and equity-focused service models.
-She is known for building tiered, inclusive systems that expand who is served—and how learning reaches them.
+A recognized leader in systems-level educational design, Tania has led initiatives in gifted and talented education, curriculum development, virtual learning, and service models built around individual need.
+She is known for developing tiered, inclusive approaches that expand who is served—and how learning reaches them.
+She currently works as an educational consultant focused on lifelong learning.

-Throughout her career, she has collaborated with national publishers, partnered with external researchers, and worked across public and nonprofit sectors to build educational structures that last.
-She holds a doctorate in Educational Leadership, a master’s in Curriculum and Instruction, a K–12 principal license, and two advanced certificates in gifted, creative, and talented education.
+Throughout her career, she has collaborated with national publishers, partnered with researchers, and worked across public and nonprofit sectors to build educational structures designed to endure.
+She holds a doctorate in Educational Leadership, a master’s degree in Curriculum and Instruction, a K–12 principal license, and advanced certifications in gifted, creative, and talented education.

-Her work reflects a simple but powerful belief: education should be designed with both intention and humanity.
+Her work reflects a simple but enduring belief: education should be designed with both intention and humanity.

 Explore My Work.
 Reach Out.